Lesson 1 of5

 SO WHAT?

 Lamentations challenges all piety that commends passive, silent suffering.
-Even if the suffering is just punishment-something not fully conceded-the book articulates the horror endured communally and individually during and in the wake of the destruction of the structures of corporate and individual life.
+Even if the suffering is a just punishment–something not fully conceded-the book articulates the horror endured communally and individually during and in the wake of the destruction of the structures of corporate and individual life.
 If biblical faith is understood as living in an “already-not yet” tension, Lamentations demands that readers not gloss over the suffering and horror of the “not yet.”
 One form of waiting on God is shouting the laments of this book.

 WHERE DO I FIND IT?